Shifting physics of vortex particles to higher energies via quantum entanglement: Introduction

 \section{Introduction}

-Photons with a quantized projection of orbital angular momentum (OAM) onto a propagation axis were predicted in Ref.\cite{Allen} and found numerous applications in quantum optics and quantum information, optomechanics, biology, astrophysics, and in other fields \cite{ Torres, And, SerboUFN, Tamb, Budker, TairaX, Ivanov-atoms, Kick}.
-Along with the conventional diffraction techniques, such twisted states of light can be generated by charged particles during electromagnetic emission in helical undulators \cite{Sasaki1, Sasaki2, Afan, Bahrdt, BKL, BKL2}, via non-linear Thomson or Compton scattering \cite{BKL2, Serbo2011-1, Serbo2011-2, Taira, Katoh} or -- more generally -- when the electron's classical trajectory is helical \cite{Katoh2, Epp}, during Cherenkov radiation and transition radiation in media with different characteristics \cite{BKLCh, BKLKh}, and so forth.
-However, despite the proposals to use twisted photons in particle and nuclear studies \cite{Budker}, the highest energy of them achieved so far does not exceed but a few keV \cite{TairaX}.
+Photons with an orbital angular momentum (OAM) \cite{Allen} have found applications in quantum optics and information, optomechanics, biology, astrophysics, and in other fields \cite{Torres, And, SerboUFN, Tamb, Budker, TairaX, Ivanov-atoms, Kick}.
+They can be entangled in the polarization and orbital degrees of freedom \cite{Mair, Bhatti} and their OAM quanta can reach the values of 10010$\hbar$\cite{Zeilinger10010}.
+Along with the diffraction techniques, such twisted light can be generated by charged particles in helical undulators \cite{Sasaki1, Sasaki2, Afan, Bahrdt, Kaneyasu, BKL, BKL2}, via non-linear Thomson or Compton scattering \cite{BKL2, Serbo2011-1, Serbo2011-2, Taira, Katoh} or -- more generally -- when the electron trajectory is helical \cite{Katoh2, Epp, Epp2}, during Cherenkov or transition radiation \cite{BKLCh, BKLKh}, via channeling in crystals \cite{Chan1, Chan2}, and so forth.
+However, despite the proposals to use twisted photons in particle and nuclear studies \cite{Budker}, their highest energy achieved so far does not exceed but a few keV \cite{TairaX}.
 One recent idea to upconvert their frequency is to employ resonant scattering of the optical twisted photons on relativistic ions within the Gamma Factory project at the Large Hadron Collider \cite{Budker, PRA21}.